-If records come into a store without prior agreement as to how long they have to be retained, the operation of the store would be impaired at a later date when backlogs of time-expired records start to build up.
+If records were to come into a store without prior agreement as to how long they have to be retained, the operation of the store would be impaired at a later date when backlogs of time-expired records start to build up.
 It is therefore imperative that prior to any records being deposited, they are fixed within a properly agreed retention schedule: that is it is made clear how long they have to be retained.

-This is the responsibility of the depositing department, although the Records Manager can offer help and assistance.
-East Renfrewshire Council's records retention schedule lists records for which pre-determined disposal dates have been established and is available on the Council website.
+This is the responsibility of the depositing department, although the Senior Information and Improvement Officer can offer help and assistance.
+East Renfrewshire Council's records retention schedule lists records for which pre-determined disposal dates have been established and this is available on the Council website.